EnesSehovic/Split-a-mp3-file-into-multiple/README.md

+Simple script to separate a mp3 file into multiple using Python.
 You need to have a list that contains song names and timestamps, including the ending timestamp ie:

 songs = [